temporenc/temporenc/README.rst

   *temporenc* should only be capitalized when normal spelling rules dictate so, e.g. at the start of a sentence.

+* What's so novel about *temporenc*?

+  Not much.
+Many ancient civilizations had their methods for representing dates and times, and digital schemes for doing the same have been around for decades.

+  *Temporenc* is just an attempt to cleverly combine what others have been doing for a very long time. *Temporenc* uses common bit packing techniques and builds upon international standards for representing dates, times, and time zones.
+All *temporenc* is about is combining existing ideas into a comprehensive encoding format.

 * Why another format when there are already so many of them?

   Indeed, there are many (semi-)standardized formats to represent dates and